ibm-cloud-docs/account/trustedprofile-fed-tutorial.md

 {: #trusted-profile-federated-trust}
 {: step}

-Now that Marla created a trusted profile, she wants to establish criteria for the federated users that can apply this profile.
+Now that Marla created a trusted profile, she wants to establish criteria for the federated users that can apply to this profile.
 To do this, she creates conditions based on the attributes in her company's corporate user directory.
 Marla and half of the team members are based in the Ireland, and the other half are based in the United States.

 1. For trusted entity type, select **Federated users**.
 1. For authentication method, select **Users federated by {{site.data.keyword.appid_full_notm}}** from the list.